King Tides in Washington State

 The Washington King Tide Photo Initiative

-The Washington King Tide Photo Initiative is in its third year.
+The Washington King Tide Photo Initiative is in its fourth year.
 Its purpose is to:

 The King Tides Photo Initiative began in Australia in January 2009.
 In 2010, Washington and British Columbia began collecting king tide photos and in 2011 they were joined by Oregon and California.
 The Washington King Tide Photo Initiative is now part of a coordinated effort between British Columbia, Washington, California and Oregon.
-Organizations and governments around the country are holding photo initiatives of their own.
+Organizations and governments in and outside the country are holding photo initiatives of their own.

 Washington’s King Tides Photo Initiative gathered photos since 2010.
 You can see our photos at the Washington King Tides Photo Initiative’s Flickr Group,or view photos taken all along the West Coast on our partner’s Flickr groups: British Columbia, Oregon and several regions in California: San Francisco Bay Area, Santa Monica and San Diego.